sdorra/airline/README.md

-# Airline
+# Airline 2

 Airline is a Java library providing an annotation-based framework for parsing command line interfaces.

 It supports both simple single commands through to complex git style interfaces with groups.

-This is a substantially improved fork of the original [airline library](https://github.com/airlift/airline) created based on improvements predominantly developed by myself plus some taken from the [Clark & Parsia](https://github.com/clarkparsia/airline) fork.
+This is a substantially rewritten fork of the original [airline library](https://github.com/airlift/airline) created based on improvements predominantly developed by myself plus some taken from the [Clark & Parsia](https://github.com/clarkparsia/airline) fork.

+## Breaking Changes versus 1.x

+Airline 2 contains significant breaking changes from Airline 1.x, please see `Migrating.md` in this folder for more details on how to migrate code forward

 ## Usage